DavidePafumi/DavidePafumi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='https://www.ulethbridge.ca/'>University of Lethbridge</a>, Department of English.
-Work phone: 403-329-2341.
+Work phone 403-329-2341.

 profile:
   align: right